twasa/blog/content/post/Hugo-How-To.md

 git push origin master
 ```

-- create a batch file for one click deploy, on your blog folder
+- In your blog folder, create a batch file for one click deploy.

 ```
 git add .